Overview of the LIGHT System

 The linear design of LIGHT allows for (i) an active

-of LIGHT offers hospitals and treatment centres the flexibility to customise treatment
+of LIGHT offers hospitals and treatment centres the flexibility to customise cancer treatment

 plans based on a wide range of energies.
 Potentially, this could provide